Tottenham fans vented their anger at Andre Villas-Boas as their side slumped to a shock defeat against strugglers Wigan at White Hart Lane.

 Loud boos rang out at White Hart Lane and the home fans chanted the name of the England striker, who sauntered off the pitch before going down the tunnel.

-The Latics had gone six Barclays Premier League games without a victory before their 2-1 win against the Hammers last weekend, but they performed superbly.
+The Latics had gone six Barclays Premier League games without a victory before their 2-1 win against the Hammers last weekend, but they performed superbly today.

 While Tottenham struggled with the basics, Roberto Martinez's men passed with finesse and purpose while Arouna Kone was a constant menace for the away side.